SougataMukherjee/DSA-and-Algo/readme.md

 Explanation: First jump from 1st element to 2nd element with value 3.
 From here we jump to 5th element with value 9, and from here we will jump to the last.<br>
 //Q15 Chocolate Distribution Problem<br>
 //Q16 Meeting Rooms
+//Q17 Given an array c of n clouds (0 = safe, 1 = thunderhead), find the minimum jumps needed to reach the last cloud, where you can jump 1 or 2 steps at a time<br>
+n = 7
+c = [0, 0, 1, 0, 0, 1, 0] <br>
+output=4<br>
+//Q18 Given an array B where each element represents the number of loaves a person has, distribute the minimum number of loaves such that each person has an even count.
+You can only give a loaf to a person and their immediate neighbor at the same time.
+Return the minimum loaves distributed as a string or "NO" if it's impossible.<br>
+N = 5
+B = [2, 3, 4, 5, 6]

+output 4<br>

 # Recursion